RyanBaten/object-oriented-project-findmeajob/README.md

 ## Setting up the demo database:

 cd database-setup

+./setup.sh mysqlUser

-./setup.sh <mysql user to connect as>         (user must have permission to create a database)
+(mysqlUser must have permission to create a database)

 All sql commands executed by the setup can be seen in database-setup/create-test.sql